cucumber-attic/gherkin2/README.md

 TODO: Make all specs pass with js lexer - replace 'c(listener)' with 'js(listener)' in i18n.rb

-### .NET and IronRuby
+### .NET dll

-You must install Mono and IKVM to build the pure .NET dll and the IronRuby gem:

-* Install Mono from http://www.mono-project.com/ and make sure it's on your $PATH
-* Download IKVM from http://www.ikvm.net/ and extract it to /usr/local/ikvm so that you have a /usr/local/ikvm/bin/ikvmc.exe
+You must install Mono from source, or use a release of Mono after November 18 2011.

+You must also download NuGet.exe from [CodePlex](http://nuget.codeplex.com/releases).
+When it's installed, update it and register your CodePlex API Key:

+    # In case we need to update
+    mono /usr/local/nuget/NuGet.exe Update -self

+    # The key is at http://nuget.org/Contribute/MyAccount
+    mono /usr/local/nuget/NuGet.exe SetApiKey xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx

 Now you can build the .NET dll with: